Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Mr. H is now a separate setting
 - WaltonWare countdown screen now makes a crash save
 - Crash saves now use saveslot -7 instead of sharing slot -6 with regular autosaves
-- Mr. H now causes less chaos in UNATCO and Tong's base
+- Mr. H now causes less chaos in UNATCO, Tong's base, and the Vandenberg computer room (where you meet Gary)
 - Tweaked seeding of Mr. H spawn locations

 </details>